avepha/avepha-web/public/md/blockdit.md

 - Experienced with many modern back-end technologies such as GraphQL, ElasticSearch, Redis etc.
 - Implemented Per request, Over the air image resizing and image caching using AWS lambda and CloudFront.
-- Experienced with ELK Stack Logging service using ElasticSearch and Kibana.
+- Experienced with Logging service using ELK Stack(ElasticSearch and Kibana).
 - Implemented full text search on enormous articles using ElasticSearch.
 Designed searching strategy for full text search on ElasticSearch.
 - Experienced with highly dedicated code base with intensive code review which always retains expressiveness and cleanliness.